NCAR/climate-primer-water/doc/ch5_attribution.rst

 1.4.1 for more details).
 Direction of change is represented by an upward arrow (increase) and a downward arrow (decrease).
-Level of confidence is reported for LOW: low, MED.: medium, HIGH: high; levels of likelihood (only in cases of high confidence) include: L: likely , VL: very likely , EL: extremely likely , VC: virtual certain.
-Dark orange shading highlights high confidence (also including likely , very likely , extremely likely and virtually certain changes) increases in hot temperature extremes, agricultural and ecological drought, or hydrological droughts.
+Level of confidence is reported for LOW: low, MED.: medium, HIGH: high; levels of likelihood (only in cases of high confidence) include: L: likely, VL: very likely, EL: extremely likely, VC: virtually certain.
+Dark-orange shading highlights high confidence (also including likely, very likely, extremely likely, and virtually certain changes) increases in hot-temperature extremes, agricultural and ecological drought, or hydrological droughts.
 Yellow indicates medium confidence increases in these extremes, and blue shadings indicate decreases in these extremes.
 High confidence increases in heavy precipitation are highlighted in dark